han41858/angular-ko/aio/content/tutorial/toh-pt3.md

 ## `HeroDetailComponent` 표시하기

 <!--
-The `HeroesComponent` is still a master/detail view.
+The `HeroesComponent` used to display the hero details on its own, before you removed that portion of the template.

-It used to display the hero details on its own, before you cut that portion of the template.
-Now it will delegate to the `HeroDetailComponent`.
+This section guides you through delegating logic to the `HeroDetailComponent`.

 The two components will have a parent/child relationship.
 The parent `HeroesComponent` will control the child `HeroDetailComponent`